01. Asbestos Use in Cigarette Filters

 Asbestos Lawsuits, Settlements & Other Compensation

 Victims of exposure to asbestos-filtered cigarettes may be eligible for mesothelioma compensation.
-For instance, victims may be eligible to file asbestos lawsuits.
-Successful lawsuits prove negligence on the part of the asbestos company and result in awards for the plaintiffs.
+Successful asbestos lawsuits prove negligence on the part of the asbestos company and result in awards for the plaintiffs.

-Although the company used asbestos for a short time, it is still named in cases today.
-Lorillard was purchased by Reynolds American, Inc. in 2014.
-Reynolds American, Inc. inherited the liability associated with Lorillard’s asbestos use.
-Recent financial statements showed the company was a defendant in 48 asbestos filter cases as of 2020.
+Although Lorillard used asbestos for only a short time, it is still named in cases today.
+Lorillard was purchased by Reynolds American Inc. in 2014.
+Reynolds American Inc. inherited the liability associated with Lorillard’s asbestos use.
+Financial statements show the company was a defendant in 46 asbestos filter cases as of year-end 2021.

-Since January 2018, Reynolds American, Inc. has paid or agreed to pay more than $31 million to settle Kent Micronite filter lawsuits.
-In previous financial reports, the company reported paying more than $42 million to settle asbestos lawsuits between 2014 and 2017.
+Since January 2018, Reynolds American Inc. has paid or agreed to pay more than $31 million to settle Kent Micronite filter lawsuits.

 Notable verdicts involving Kent cigarettes include: